-- Form a team with 4 students - Choose an open-source C(++) application that can take input from the command line in some complex file/input format - For instance, any graphics library for image manipulation - Check on http://lcamtuf.coredump.cx if it has already been fuzzed with afl; if so, you will have to test old release - Try out fuzzing tools (afl, Radamsa, zuff, ...) to look for security vulnerabilities (esp. memory corruption bugs) - with/without instrumentation (ASan, MSan, valgrind,...) for additional checks on memory safety - Optional variations: investigate bugs, check against known CVEs, introduce bugs, test older releases, try different settings or seed inputs, try other fuzzing tools, ...
+- Form a team with 4 students - Choose an open-source C(++) application that can take input from the command line in some complex file/input format - For instance, any graphics library for image manipulation - Check on http://lcamtuf.coredump.cx if it has already been fuzzed with afl; if so, you will have to test old release - Check that the build process is not too complex given your C/C++ experience - Try out fuzzing tools (afl(++), zuff, HogFuzz, ...) to look for security vulnerabilities (esp. memory corruption) - with/without instrumentation (ASan, MSan, UBSan, valgrind,...) for additional checks on memory safety - Optional variations: 1) investigate bugs; 2) check against known CVEs, 3) introduce bugs; 4) test older releases; 5) try different settings or seed inputs; 6) try other fuzzing tools; ...